translation/rails/README.md

     bundle exec rake translation:sync

+## Sync and Show Purgeable

+If you need to see what are the unused keys/strings from Translation.io, using the current branch as reference:

+    bundle exec rake translation:sync_and_show_purgeable

+As the name says, this operation will also perform a sync at the same time.

 ## Sync and Purge

-If you also need to remove unused keys/strings from Translation.io using the current branch as reference:
+If you need to remove unused keys/strings from Translation.io, using the current branch as reference:

     bundle exec rake translation:sync_and_purge

 As the name says, this operation will also perform a sync at the same time.

-Warning: all keys that are not present in the current branch will be **permanently deleted both on Translation.io and in your app**.
+Warning: all keys that are not present in the current branch will be **permanently deleted from Translation.io**.

 ## Advanced Configuration Options